 Belgium Branch Office

-One way to operate in belgium is through registering a branch opening.
-Opening a branch has many drawbacks, mainly that the foreign parent carries full liability for the branches operations and that complicated dealings with the tax authorities may be needed regarding the branches tax obligations.
+One way to operate in Belgium is through registering a branch opening.
+Opening a branch has many drawbacks, mainly that the foreign parent carries full liability for the branch’s operations and that complicated dealings with the tax authorities may be needed regarding the branches tax obligations.